Jolt Online Gaming: Earth: 2025

 Earth: 2025 was a browser-based massive multiplayer internet-based strategy game, originally created and run by Mehul Patel.
 It was first officially brought online in 1997 and acquired by Jolt through the 2008 sale of Swirve.com to Omac Industries.

 In 2008 Jolt acquired this game along with Swirve's Utopia.
 On 4 November 2009 Jolt announced that they would no longer be continuing the game when the current rounds end in December, citing an over abundance of technical problems which allegedly made continuing support untenable.

 Utopia

-Utopia is a browser-based massive multiplayer internet-based strategy game, originally developed by Mehul Patel and run by Swirve.com.
-It was first officially brought online in 1998 and acquired by Jolt through the 2008 sale of Swirve.com to Omac Industries.
+Utopia is a browser-based massively multiplayer online role-playing game, originally developed by Mehul Patel and run by Swirve.com.
+It was first officially brought online in 1998 and acquired by Jolt through the 2008 sale of Swirve.com to OMAC Industries.

-In 2009, following repeated denial-of-service attacks on the Utopia servers, Jolt sold the IP to the Dublin-based Front Square Solutions (Sean Blanchfield and Brian McDonnell) and shut down the old game servers.
-Front Square relaunched the game at utopia-game.com by the end of the year, after rewriting its code base from scratch with identical gameplay.
-In February 2017, Blanchfield and McDonnell announced the sale of the game to the Massachusetts-based MUGA Gaming, LLC, headed by David Cannata and Jeff Terkowitz.
+In 2009, following repeated denial-of-service attacks on the Utopia servers, Jolt sold the IP to the Dublin-based Scale Front Limited (Sean Blanchfield and Brian McDonnell) and shut down the old game servers.
+Scale Front relaunched the game at utopia-game.com by the end of the year, after rewriting its code base from scratch with identical gameplay.
+In February 2017, Blanchfield and McDonnell announced the sale of the game to the Massachusetts-based MUGA Gaming LLC, headed by David Cannata and Jeff Terkowitz.